There’s no question that our current high-tech, fast-paced world is a double-edged sword.

 Between treating your patients; maintaining and growing your practice; building your professional development; and taking time for your family and friends, it can seem as if there is no time left for your own meditation practice.

-Below are some great free apps that can help you keep on track with daily meditation, so that you can rebuild your own energy stores and then have more to give to your patients.
+Below are the 10 best mindfulness apps that can help you keep on track with daily meditation, so that you can rebuild your own energy stores and then have more to give to your patients.
 All of these apps are available for either the iPhone or Android.

 The Calm app provides a wide variety of guided meditations from which to choose.
 These can range anywhere from three to 25 minutes, depending on how much time you have available.
 There are also meditations specifically geared to help you sleep better at night or focus when you get up in the morning.